ColsonZhang/EE219-ICS/projects/lab2/README.md

 pip3 install numpy
 ```

-Simply run `make` under folder `~/workspace/ics/projects/systolic`, it will automatically generate inputs and do a test on your design.
+Simply run `make` under folder `~/workspace/ics/projects/lab2`, it will automatically generate inputs and do a test on your design.
 If you pass the test, the terminal will show something like

 <img src="img/make.png" width="95%" align="middle"/>

+(numbers are printed in hexadecimal)

 #### Specifiy parameters